rootdrigo/Mini-Projects/README.md

 ## 📇 CLI Tools

 - [**Contact Keeper**](https://github.com/rootdrigo/contact_keeper) → Contact manager in Python (CLI), with JSON storage and Regex search.
+- [**Pixclues - Reduced image generator**](https://github.com/rootdrigo/pixclues-generator) → transforms an image into a simplified representation using the colors obtained from random dots.

 ---